Damien Doligez: Activities

+proofs of their code within the same setting.
+Proof generation is assisted using Zenon and results are formally machine checked using the Rocq proof checker.

 In 2008, Doligez worked with Leslie Lamport and others to build the TLA+ proof manager which supports the incremental development and checking of hierarchically structured computer-assisted proofs.
 The proof manager project remains actively maintained and developed as of 2022.